1 Introduction

-One of the drivers of its success is the trust of the users of the Platform (“Clients”).
+One of the drivers of Deribit’s success is the trust of its users (“Clients”).
 Abiding by all applicable laws and regulations while preventing and managing any potential conflicts of interest, are of utmost importance to Deribit.

-Offering or receiving a Gift (in any form) may under certain circumstances constitute a crime under UAE law and may cause Deribit to breach its regulatory requirements.
-Receiving a gift may also give rise to a conflict of interest where an employee or representative of Deribit receives a gift or form of entertainment that constitutes an inappropriate incentive for an employee or representative of the firm to act in a certain way.
-Deribit does not permit the offering or acceptance of Gifts or entertainment by an Employee unless it is reasonable, appropriate and for a legitimate purpose.
+Offering or receiving a Gift (in any form) may under certain circumstances constitute a crime under UAE law and may cause Deribit to breach its regulatory requirements or internal policies.
+Receiving a gift may also give rise to a conflict of interest where a member of Staff or representative of Deribit receives a gift or form of entertainment that constitutes an inappropriate incentive for a member of Staffor representative of the firm to act in a certain way.
+Deribit does not permit the offering or acceptance of Gifts or entertainment by a member of Staff unless it is reasonable, appropriate and for a legitimate purpose.
 In order to mitigate this risk, Deribit has developed specific rules with regard to the receipt of gifts, entertainment as well as travel arrangements paid for by third parties.

 The purpose of this Anti Bribery and Corruption (“Policy”) is to ensure that any offer or receipt of a gift by Deribit does not breach its legal and regulatory requirements, or adversely affects the interests of its Clients and to set the standards in respect of Anti Bribery and Corruption.